Behavioral Therapy for ADHD: A Pragmatic Parent’s Guide

 If she achieves what’s on the list, reinforce her positive actions with praise and a reward that matters to them.
 It doesn’t have to be expensive and can include a special activity with you.
 It doesn’t have to be expensive.
 For a younger child, it might be stickers or an ice-cream cone; for a teenager, it could be extra phone or car privileges.

 In his book, ADHD: The Great Misdiagnosis, pediatrician Julian Stuart Haber, M.D., explains a method he’s used effectively in his practice.
 It involves pointing out the annoying behavior, stating the expected behavior, complimenting the improved behavior, then rewarding it.
 Says Dr. Haber: “If a child constantly interrupted you while talking on the telephone or with other people, you would say, ‘That’s interrupting.
 Now let’s practice waiting,’ without becoming angry and without otherwise responding to the child.
 When he waits for a few seconds or minutes, you respond by saying, ‘That’s very good.
 Now you’re practicing waiting.’
 After a few times, offer to treat him to a milkshake.
 When he asks why, respond, ‘Because you’ve done such a good job practicing waiting.'”

 Bear in mind that many children with ADHD have trouble transferring what they’ve mastered from one setting to another.
 So while you may get your child to be patient when you’re on the phone, he may not be able to keep from interrupting someone on the phone at your sister’s house.
 That’s why your role as your child’s advocate is ongoing.

 Parents are a lot less likely to get exasperated and give up if they see results.
 But when you’re in the thick of it, it’s all too easy to forget that even baby steps indicate that you’re getting somewhere.
-This is one of the biggest obstacles parents face in sticking with a behavior therapy program, says Karen Miller, M.D., assistant professor of pediatrics at the Center for Children with Special Needs at Tufts-New England
+This is one of the biggest obstacles parents face in sticking with a behavioral therapy program, says Karen Miller, M.D., assistant professor of pediatrics at the Center for Children with Special Needs at Tufts-New England